 Follow @WRCCworks on Twitter

 Have you ever known what it means to be hungry?
 Have you ever wondered where your family's next meal would come from?
 We have people right here in our community that know these realities all too well.
 Jesus told us that whenever we serve "the least of these" we are serving Him.
 WRCC has a great opportunity for you to be a part of this amazing mission of God.
-To the right are several opportunities to get involved in this ministry.
-You can make a difference as you help fill people up with food and God's love!
+Click here for more information about the Food Pantry.

 Please contact our Volunteer Coordinator, Debbie Diaz at DKMDiaz@aol.com or 294-3802 to find out how you can bless others in our community.